-6.3.
-Feature Selection
+6.4.
+Feature selection

-- To reduce the computation cost of the GSS feature while keeping discriminative information, we apply FGM to determine a concise subset of GSS components as the SGSS feature.
+To reduce the computation cost of the GSS feature while keeping discriminative information, we apply FGM to determine a concise subset of GSS components as the SGSS feature.
 Since FGM is supervised, it is guaranteed that the obtained feature will be discriminative.
-The parameter λ controls the dimension of SGSS.
-We here test different values of λ: 0.1, 1, 10 and 100.
-In each case, we combine the HOG feature and the obtained SGSS feature to retrain a linear SVM, and the performance is shown in Figure 8.
-With the value of λ increasing, the dimension of SGSS becomes higher, and the corresponding - performance is closer to that of GSS.
-Even in the case of $\lambda = 0.1$, the SGSS feature of 426 dimensions improves the detection rate by 0.15 at 10-1 FPPI on the INRIA dataset.
-The change in performance is not significant when $\lambda = 10$ - the INRIA dataset.
+The parameter $\lambda$ controls the dimension of SGSS.
+We here test different values of $\lambda$ : 0.1, 1, 10 and 100.
+In each case, we combine the HOG feature and the obtained SGSS feature to retrain a linear SVM, and the performance is shown in Fig. 10.
+With the value of $\lambda$ increasing, the dimension of SGSS becomes higher, and the corresponding performance is closer to that of GSS.
+Even in the case of $\lambda = 0.1$ , combined with the HOG feature, the SGSS feature of 426 dimensions improves the detection rate by 0.15 at $10^{-1}$ FPPI on the INRIA dataset.
 The change in performance is not significant when $\lambda = 10$ and 100.
-In the following experiments, we set the value of λ to 10 because the dimensionality of the SGSS feature is less than half that of the GSS feature (5460) with only a minor loss in detection rate.
+In the following experiments, we set the value of $\lambda$ to 10 because the dimensionality of the SGSS feature is less than half that of the GSS feature (5460 dimensions) with only a minor loss in detection rate at $10^{-1}$ FPPI.